France VAT guide

 Exceptions:

-Businesses established in countries on the officially published exemption list are not required to appoint a fiscal representative, though they may still choose to be assisted by an agent.
+Businesses established in non-EU countries that have a mutual assistance agreement with France (covering VAT administrative cooperation and recovery) are not required to appoint a fiscal representative, though they may still choose to be assisted by a tax agent to assist with compliance.

 Intrastat